 With the water drainage and supply connections made, now you can make the electrical connection.
 The appliance should be plugged directly into a mains outlet with a switch connected to the home’s circuit breaker system.
 Don’t use an extension cable or multi-plug.

 If the power cord is damaged, don’t attempt to repair or replace this yourself.
-This must be carried out by an authorised service agent.
+This must be carried out by a qualified engineer.
 Once plugged in, you can switch the power supply on.